FAQs on Student Loans

 - Complete the Stafford Loan Certification

-- First-time borrowers must complete an Entrance Interview!
+- First-time borrowers must complete loan Entrance Counseling!

-Before the University will process your loan, you must complete an Entrance Interview.
-Entrance Interviews will be held in person during orientation or can be done on-line at: http://www.mappingyourfuture.org/.
+Before the university will process your loan, you must complete loan Entrance Counseling here.
 Remember: When you apply for a loan, you are agreeing to repay the funds you borrow plus interest and fees.
 Unlike grants and scholarships, loans must be repaid.